How To Install A New Graphics Card

 Installing your new graphics card on your motherboard is easy.
 Photo credit: Digital Trends

-This step is essentially the preceding step in reverse, but you still need to be cautious.
+This step is essentially the previous step in reverse, but you still need to be cautious.

-When positioning the card, there shouldn’t be substantial resistance.
-If there is, verify that there are no cables in the way or anything else that can physically prevent you from inserting the card.
+When positioning the card, there shouldn’t be significant resistance.
+If there is, verify that there are no cables in the way or anything else that can physically impede you from inserting the card.

 Once the new card is firmly in its designated PCIe slot, insert the power cable.
-The connector will only connect in one way, so if you’re encountering trouble, you might want to try it the other way.
-Once the cable is in place, make sure it isn’t hindering the GPU’s fan(s).
+The connector will only connect in one way, so if you’re experiencing difficulty, you might want to try it the other way.
+Once the cable is in place, make sure it isn’t impeding the GPU’s fan(s).

-All that remains is to put back the screws and advance to the next step.
+All that remains is to put back the screws and proceed to the following step.

 Step 5 – Reconnect The Cables And Boot Up Your Computer